Wild Care’s Volunteer Opportunities

 Details: Wild Care receives a large volume of phone calls every day, regarding wildlife in distress.
 The callers are not always able to capture and/or transport animals to our center.
 We rely heavily upon our rescue team to go retrieve these animals in need of rehabilitation.
 Wild Care requires volunteers to be “on call,” which means fairly available during business hours.
 We will try and work within the volunteer’s schedule, and call on days and times when they are typically available.
 Our accelerated response time contributes to a higher chance of survival for wildlife in need of immediate rescue.
 Rescue volunteers should have a reliable means of transportation and a somewhat flexible schedule.
 Volunteers should be prepared to get a little dirty in this department.
 Appropriate training will be provided.

-Season: Wild Care’s Administrative Program is year round, 365 days per year.
+Season: Wild Care’s Events Program is year round.
+Wild Care often hosts more than 15 events per year.

-Commitment: We require a commitment of six months being on call for our office administrator.
-Weekly shifts can be scheduled, but this position is often on an as-needed basis, with some months being busier than others.
+Commitment: We require a minimum commitment of six months being on call for events help.This position is often on an as-needed basis, with some months being busier than others.

 Season: Wild Care’s Fundraising Program is year round, 365 days per year.

 Commitment: We require a commitment of six months being on call for fundraising help.
-Weekly shifts can be scheduled, but this position is often on an as-needed basis, with some months being busier than others.
+There is a monthly Fundraising Committee Meeting that occurs on the 4th Wednesday of each month at 5:30 PM in Brewster.
+This position is often on an as-needed basis, with some months being busier than others.
+Workload is self-directed.

-Details: Fundraising volunteers play a critical role at Wild Care, helping our Executive Director with planning, coordinating and executing fundraisers/events.
-Tasks may include brainstorming fundraiser ideas, advertising, selling tickets, collecting items for yard sales, raffles and auctions, setting up and cleaning up at events, and participating in the events.
-Fundraising volunteers should be outgoing and good with the public.
+Details: Fundraising volunteers play a critical role at Wild Care, helping our Executive Director with planning, coordinating and executing fundraisers.
+Tasks may include brainstorming fundraising ideas, donor solicitation, assisting with appeals, grants and other fundraising methods.
+Fundraising volunteers should be outgoing and good with public relations.

 If you find an animal in